 An historical example of what is today called Informal Logic is the dialogues of Plato.
 The reasoning demonstrated in Plato's dialogues are dialectical, meaning that truth is pursued through a dialogue of two or more persons, whose point-counter-point discussion leads to an unmasking of weak arguments and a greater understanding of the point being debated.
 The Socratic Method is a type of dialectical process, where two individuals with opposing views ask each other questions and give each other answers in an effort to prove that the argument of the other wrong.
-The Socratic Method has been loosely adapted to law school education, where the professor calls upon a student to explain a court ruling and then defend it against counter-arguments or reconfigured hypotheticals requiring that the legal principle in question be applied to shades of different facts.
+The Socratic Method has been loosely adapted to law school education, where the professor calls upon a first-year student to explain the legal principle underlying a court ruling and then defend it against counter-arguments or against reconfigured hypotheticals posed by the professor that require the student to apply the legal principle to shades of different facts.